The neural dynamics of auditory word recognition and integration: Discussion

 \subsection{Words as privileged units of processing}

 Our results suggest that words exist at a privileged level of representation and prediction during speech processing.
 This is not a necessary property of language processing: it is possible that word-level processing effects (neural or behavioral responses to word-level surprisal) could emerge as an epiphenomenon of \emph{lower-level} prediction and integration of sublexical units, e.g., graphemes or phonemes. \citet[\S 2.4]{smith2013effect} illustrate how a ``highly incremental'' model which is designed to predict and integrate sublexical units (grapheme- or phoneme-based prediction) but which is measured at higher levels (in word-level reading times or word-level neural responses) could yield apparent contrasts that are suggestive of word-level prediction and integration.
-On this argument, neural responses to word-level surprisal are not alone decisive evidence for word-level prediction and integration (as opposed to the prediction and integration of sub-lexical units).
+On this argument, neural responses to word-level surprisal are not alone decisive evidence for word-level prediction and integration (versus the prediction and integration of sub-lexical units).

-Our results add a critical orthogonal piece of evidence in favor of integration specifically at the word level.
-In particular, we characterize an integration architecture whose timing is locked to the appearance of word units in the stimulus.
+Our results add a critical orthogonal piece of evidence in favor of word-level integration: we characterized an integration architecture whose timing is locked to the appearance of word units in the stimulus.
 While the present results cannot identify the precise control mechanism at play here (\cref{sec:who-sets-the-clock}), the mere fact that words are the target of this timing process indicates an architecture strongly biased toward word-level processing.